ankowals/saf/README.md

 When steps are executed we need to pass the same instance of a class to them, for example webdriver instance, test data storage, output of step def execution etc.

 To make it possible we are using so called dependency injection.
-Without it for eaxample each step will open a new browser window.
+Without it for example each step will open a new browser window.